-During clinical trials with quetiapine across all indications, the incidence of shifts in prolactin levels to a clinically significant value occurred in 3.6% (158/4416) of patients treated with quetiapine compared to 2.6% (51/1968) on placebo.
+During clinical trials with quetiapine, the incidence of shifts in prolactin levels to a clinically significant value occurred in 3.6% (158/4416) of patients treated with quetiapine compared to 2.6% (51/1968) on placebo.

-Safety and effectiveness of quetiapine extended-release tablet is supported by studies of quetiapine tablet in children and adolescent patients 10 to 17 years of age [see CLINICAL STUDIES (14.1 and 14.2)].
-In acute placebo-controlled trials in children and adolescent patients with bipolar mania (3-week duration) or schizophrenia (6-week duration), the incidence of shifts in prolactin levels to a value (>20 μ g/L males; > 26 μ g/L females at any time) was 13.4% (18/134) for quetiapine tablet compared to 4% (3/75) for placebo in males and 8.7% (9/104) for quetiapine tablet compared to 0% (0/39) for placebo in females.
+In acute placebo-controlled trials in children and adolescent patients with bipolar mania (3-week duration) or schizophrenia (6-week duration), the incidence of shifts in prolactin levels to a value (>20 mcg/L males; >26 mcg/L females at any time) was 13.4% (18/134) for quetiapine compared to 4% (3/75) for placebo in males and 8.7% (9/104) for quetiapine compared to 0% (0/39) for placebo in females.

-Like other drugs that antagonize dopamine D2 receptors, Quetiapine extended-release tablet elevates prolactin levels in some patients and the elevation may persist during chronic administration.
+Like other drugs that antagonize dopamine D2 receptors, quetiapine elevates prolactin levels in some patients and the elevation may persist during chronic administration.
 Hyperprolactinemia, regardless of etiology, may suppress hypothalamic GnRH, resulting in reduced pituitary gonadotrophin secretion.
 This, in turn, may inhibit reproductive function by impairing gonadal steroidogenesis in both female and male patients.
 Galactorrhea, amenorrhea, gynecomastia, and impotence have been reported in patients receiving prolactin-elevating compounds.
 Long-standing hyperprolactinemia when associated with hypogonadism may lead to decreased bone density in both female and male subjects.